aibasel-teaching/krummstab/README.md

 ├── config-shared.json
 └── Sheet 1.zip
 ```
+Before running the command we have to look at the shared config to figure out if
+we have to add information about exercises to the `init` command.
+In case we
+only record points per sheet (`points_per: sheet`) this is not needed,
+but if we record points per individual exercise (`points_per: exercise`), then
+we have to provide information about the exercises on the sheet by either
+providing the total number of exercises via `-n <num exercises>` (in case of
+`marking_mode: sheet`) or via `-e <list of exercise numbers>` (in case of
+`marking_mode: exercise`).

+Assuming our configuration sets `points_per: exercise` and `marking_mode:
-We can now finally make the script do something useful by running:
+sheet`, we can now finally make the script do something useful by running:
 ```
-krummstab init -n 4 -t sheet01 "Sheet 1.zip"
+krummstab init -n 5 -t sheet01 "Sheet 1.zip"
 ```
 This will unzip the submissions and prepare them for marking.
-The flag `-n`
+The flag `-t` is
-expects the number of exercises in the sheet, `-t` is optional and takes the
-name of the directory the submissions should be extracted to.
-By default it's
+optional and takes the name of the directory the submissions should be extracted
-the name of the ZIP file, but I'm choosing to rename it in order to get rid of
+to.
+By default it's the name of the ZIP file, but I'm choosing to rename it in
-the whitespace in the directory name.
-The directory should now look something
+order to get rid of the whitespace in the directory name.
+The directory should
-like this:
+now look something like this:
 ```
 .
 ├── .venv